mmjmanders/ngx-iban/projects/ngx-iban/README.md

 # ngx-iban

-This Angular 8 module consists of two parts:
+This Angular 8 module consists of three parts:

 1. a directive to use in template-driven forms;
-2. a validator to use in reactive forms.
+2. a validator to use in reactive forms;
+3. a pipe to transform a string to the IBAN format (groups of 4 characters)

 An optional ISO 3166-1 alpha-2 country code can be passed as a parameter to both the directive and the validator.
 When given, validation also checks if the entered IBAN is valid for that specific country.